mananmehtaa/documentation/src/content/docs/projects/company-website.md

 -	A future recommendation with feature suggestions for the future groups to work on the website.
 -	A rundown of all the website backlogs that need to be fixed in the upcoming trimesters.

+Manan Mehta (Technical Contributions:Throughout the seven weeks, my technical contributions have been pivotal in advancing our project.
+In the initial stages, I familiarized myself with project goals, actively participated in meetings, and engaged in upskilling sessions to enhance my proficiency in Django.
+As the weeks progressed, I continued to deepen my understanding of the project structure while collaborating with the team lead to clarify roles and expectations.
+In week four marked a significant achievement as I successfully designed and implemented the navigation bar for web pages it wasnt working, ensuring seamless navigation and enhancing user experience through collaboration with team members.
+Subsequently, I completed frontend development tasks for primary and additional web pages including contact us page, Deakin Threatmirror and CyberSafe VR incorporating feedback and contributing to the GitHub repository.
+My consistent participation in team meetings and collaboration with peers and mentors have been important in  completion of frontend development tasks for all assigned web pages by week seven.)